Trevor Noah: Personal life

-Noah speaks English, Southern Sotho, Zulu, Xhosa, Tswana and Afrikaans.
+Noah speaks English, German, Southern Sotho, Zulu, Xhosa, Tswana, Tsonga and Afrikaans.
 Noah has ADHD.
 He resides in New York City.

-Noah’s relationship with his father is very complex.
-In his book, Born a Crime, Noah talks about the challenges within South African culture with a white father and mixed race child.
-Noah's mother did not want his father, Robert, and Noah to have a relationship and wanted to raise him independently.
-Robert wanted a relationship with Noah; however the relationship was kept private.
+In his book, Born a Crime, Noah talks about the challenges within South African apartheid with a white father and as a mixed race child.
+Noah's father, Robert, wanted a relationship with his son but the relationship was kept private.
 Noah recounts a story of him running towards Robert yelling "Daddy, daddy."
-Robert began to walk drawing public attention.
+Robert began to walk toward him, drawing public attention.
 Noah at the time thought that he wanted to play a game of tag.
 After that day Robert and Noah only met in Robert's apartment.

-In 1992, Noah's mother, Patricia Nombuyiselo, married Ngisaveni Abel Shingange; they had two sons together.
+In 1992, Noah's mother, Patricia Nombuyiselo, married Ngisaveni Abel Shingange and they had two sons together.
 Shingange physically abused both Trevor and his mother, and the couple legally divorced in 1996.
+Robert moved to a different city when Noah was 13, and Shingange did not allow them to maintain a close relationship.
+At the age of 24, Noah decided to look for his father and they happily reunited.

-In 2009, after Patricia married Sfiso Khoza, Shingange shot her in the leg and through the back of her head; she survived as the bullet went through the base of her head, avoiding the spinal cord, brain, and all major nerves and blood vessels, then exiting with minor damage to her nostril.
+In 2009, after Patricia married Sfiso Khoza, Shingange shot her in the leg and through the back of her head.
+She survived because the bullet went through the base of her head, avoiding the spinal cord, brain, and all major nerves and blood vessels, and exited with minor damage to her nostril.

 In 2011, Shingange was convicted of attempted murder and sentenced the following year to three years of correctional supervision.
 Noah stated that he hoped the attention surrounding the incident would raise awareness of the broader issue of domestic violence in South Africa: "For years my mother reached out to police for help with domestic abuse, and nothing was ever done.
 This is the norm in South Africa.
 Dockets went missing and cases never went to court."

 Noah has described himself as being progressive and having a global perspective.
 However, he has clarified that he considers himself a "progressive person", but not a "political progressive", and prefers not to be categorised as being either right or left in the context of US partisanship.

 In April 2018, Noah launched The Trevor Noah Foundation, a youth development initiative that works to provide access to high-quality education.
+Trevor created the foundation to support South African communities believing that education is seed in which everything grows.
+Over 50,000 youths in South Africa have been impacted by the TNF.
+The Trevor Noah Foundation mission statement declaring "Our mission is to mobilise the global community to empower youth with the foundation for a Better Life: access to high-quality education."

 Noah was selected as the Class Day speaker for Princeton University's Class of 2021.
 He gave his address virtually on 15 May 2021, and was inducted as an honorary member of the Class of 2021.

 Noah is a supporter of Liverpool FC.